txt/plm18/doc/review7.md

 	if a then b
 	else if c then d

 Q10.
-Implement the following functions by using Lisp lambda function:
+Implement the following by using Lisp lambda function:

 	a.
 Given x=3, y=2, z=1, write the Lisp lambda function to calculate x*3 - y*2 + z